luca-santarella/NFT-Marketplace/to_do.md

  - [x] implement name assignment
  - [x] should title contain empty spaces?
 YES
  - [x] App.input is null if user denies tx
+ - [ ] change how contractAddress is fetched
+ - [ ] remove infuraKey from client